 Making his main “place of business” the Long Branch Saloon, he soon became acquainted with other well-known gamblers, gunmen, and lawmen, including Doc Holliday, Bat Masterson, Wyatt Earp, Charlie Bassett, John Allen, and Long Branch Saloon owner Chalk Beeson.

-Loving had been arguing with a man named with Levi Richardson, allegedly over Loving’s wife, Mattie.
+Loving had been arguing with a man named Levi Richardson, allegedly over Loving’s wife, Mattie.
 On April 5, 1879, the argument came to a head when Richardson strode purposely into the saloon and drew his six-guns on Loving.
-Loving obviously drew his in response.
-The Long Branch Saloon was then filled with smoke.
-Charlie Bassett, the Dodge City Marshal heard the shots and came running.
-By the time he arrived, both men were still standing but Richardson had shot five shells from his gun and Loving’s Remington No. 44 was empty.
-Richardson then fell to the floor with a fatal gunshot in the chest, as well as a shot through the side and another through the right arm.
+Loving drew his gun, and the Long Branch Saloon was filled with smoke.
+Charlie Bassett, the Dodge City Marshal, heard the shots and came running.
+By the time he arrived, both men were still standing, but Richardson had shot five shells from his gun and Loving’s Remington No. 44 was empty.
+Richardson then fell to the floor with a fatal gunshot in the chest and a shot through the side, and another through the right arm.

 Frank Loving, who had only a slight scratch on the hand, was immediately taken to jail.
 Two days later, on April 7, 1879, the coroner’s inquest ruled that the killing had been in self-defense, and Loving was immediately released.
 The gunfight is known as the Long Branch Saloon Shootout or the Richardson-Loving Gunfight.
 (See historical accounts HERE.)
 Later, Frank Loving would leave his wife Mattie, a two-year-old son, John, and a one-year-old daughter, Mintie.